TrueLayer/truelayer-dotnet/README.md

 The **TrueLayer SDK for .NET** enables .NET developers to easily work with [TrueLayer.com APIs](https://docs.truelayer.com/).
 It supports .NET Core and .NET 5.
 It is (heavily) inspired to [Checkout's .NET Sdk](https://github.com/checkout/checkout-sdk-net).

 ## Quickstart
 Make sure you fill the `clientId` and `clientSecret` fields inside your `appsettings.json`.
-You can obtain them by signing up on [Truelayer's console](https://console.truelayer.com/?auto=signup).
+You can obtain them by signing up at [Truelayer's console](https://console.truelayer.com/?auto=signup).
 ```JavaScript
 {
   "Truelayer": {